Wills, trusts, & probate

 Applying for the grant and distributing the assets

 If you require assistance with obtaining a Grant only, we anticipate this will take between 3 and 6 hours of work at £275 per hour plus VAT (currently 20%).
-Total costs are estimated at £825 to £1650 plus VAT (currently 20%) depending on how much preliminary work you need us to do on your behalf.

 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property, and multiple bank accounts – or no will – then costs will likely be at the higher end.